 The Family Residency, founded in association with The Lilly Awards Foundation, offers working parents and their children (ages 3-12) time and space to work during a one-week residency on Ryder Farm.

-The Greenhouse Residency offers early-career playwrights who have not had access to the professional theatre community a weeklong residency to write and participate in professional development workshops with mentors.
+The Greenhouse Residency offers aspiring playwrights who have not had access to the professional theatre community a weeklong residency to write and participate in workshops with mentors and other theatre professionals.

 Creative Residencies provide individuals and small groups with one or two-week residencies on Ryder Farm to create away from the stress and noise of everyday life and to be in the company of other artists and activists.